What is ECS8.5?:

 You have two options on how you approach the marathon.

 - Play the full marathon as a group.
 You may switch between team members between each song.
 You may not switch team members mid-song-- you can only do it at the beginning or end.
-Each member must play at least one song.
+Each member must pass at least one song.

 - Each team member plays at least one of the provided marathon splits in its entirety solo.
 If you're a team of three, that means each member plays one.
 If you're a team of two, one person plays one and the other plays two.
 If you're a team of one, you play all three.
 I'll be calculating your team's score based off of the combined DP across the three splits.